-Steven: Yeah, yeah, yeah. many times.
-Many times.
+Steven: Yeah, many times.
 When I was younger, you used to get double-decker all over England but now you only tend to see them in the big cities.

-Todd: Oh, really.
-Mm!
+Todd: Oh, really?
 How much is the fare?

-Todd: Mm, yeah, who can you see on the bus?
-Can you pick out anyone on the bus who looks interesting?
+Todd: Yeah, who can you see on the bus?
+Can you pick out anybody on the bus who looks interesting?

-Steven: Hmm, yeah, well this girl here at the back, that's leaning on the door, um, she looks really bored, actually.
-Maybe she is going to work or something and she doesn't want to go!
+Steven: This girl here at the back that's leaning on the door, she looks really bored actually.
+Maybe she is going to work or something and she doesn't want to go.

-Todd: Is that how you feel on the bus?
+Todd: Yeah.
+Is that how you feel on the bus?

-Steven: Uh, well, no, not really, because I haven't worked in England for a long time, so I haven't taken a bus for a long time.
+Steven: No, not really because I haven't worked in England for a long time so I haven't taken a bus for a long time.

-Todd: So, so you're British, do you missing them?
+Todd: So, you're British, do you missing them?